 Wherever you connect to the internet, your internet service provider can see your connection.
 Their DNS servers see and log every site you want to visit.
 Along the way, the websites you visit can track everything you do on-site.
 With the help of cookies and tracking your IP address, they can sometimes follow you off-site as well.

 Tracking all this information serves many purposes.
 Improving the user experience is a relatively harmless one.
 But more sinister reasons include selling user data and exploiting it for personal gain.
+Therefore, one should try to use residential proxies for streaming.

 A VPN overcomes those problems by redirecting your traffic through a server owned by a VPN service.
 It sends the connection through an encrypted tunnel.
 The encryption ensures that no one can read the traffic data since it’s now scrambled.
 Routing the connection through a different server first also hides your IP address, replacing it with another.
 This combined effort means that the connection is now private, making it hard for snoopers to get any info on what you do online.